Lost-Outpost/Telsera/HELP.md

 ### Is there a default config I need to set for using a controller?

 If you the pause the game after you've made your character, go under the System tab and click Settings.
 Be sure to tick the box for controller use.
 I personally don't have a controller, so I've never played Skyrim with one/have done any testing, so it'll be up to you to navigate the controller binds.

+### Why are NPCs missing their bodies?
+Missing textures?
+Chaos??

+Did you press the Unlock button via MO2's interface after you launched Telsera?
+If so, simply exit out of the game, then relaunch.
+Next time you relaunch, **DO NOT PRESS THE UNLOCK BUTTON**!
+That completely borks the game!
+If you didn't press the button, you may need to re-run the Wabbajack installer once again in case the installation process was borked.
+If you're STILL having issues, please reach out on LostOutpost, Nexus, or the Issues tab here, and we'll see what we can do.